abhsarma/transparent-quant-chi-2023-website/index.md

 <h2 class='section-info' id="faq">Frequently Asked Questions</h2>

-<h3>Is there any scholarships?</h3>
+### Is there any scholarships?
-<a href="https://sigchi.submittable.com/submit/165150/gary-marsden-travel-awards">Gary Marsden Travel Awards</a> (Deadline February 9th, 11:59pm AoE).
+[Gary Marsden Travel Awards](https://sigchi.submittable.com/submit/165150/gary-marsden-travel-awards) (Deadline February 9th, 11:59pm AoE).
 This fund prioritizes first-time attendees and presenters.
 You do not need to have a paper accepted to CHI to apply for this fund.

-<h3>Can I participate this course if I will only attend CHI online?</h3>
+### Can I participate this course if I will only attend CHI online?
 Yes.
 The first three sessions are online, and the last sessions is hybrid.
 See the information on the page of the last session above for the hybrid arrangement.